Magnetic switch - HEMOMATIK

 -40°C to +150°C for the sensor element.
 The temperature range for a complete switch depends on the cable, casing, and encapsulation.
 The contact distance increases slightly at sub-zero temperatures and decreases above +100°C.

-Repetition accuracy
+Repeate accuracy

 At constant external conditions, the repeatability is 0.01 mm.
 The temperature effect at ±20°C is ±0.05 mm.
 Below 0°C, the contact distance increases slightly faster per degree Celsius.
 Above 100°C, the contact distance decreases slightly faster per degree Celsius.